flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180324-18-04-23-president-bush-hospital.md

     Parkinson's disease.
   card_citation: ''
 card_3:
   card_text: "> “Certainly the fact President Bush was exposed to many others and many germs, may have played a role.
-There is some truth to the fact that stressors such as a death or traumatic event can impact the ability of our bodya\x19s immune system to fight off infection.”\n> \n> Dr. Campbell to SmartHER News when asked if being exposed to so many people at his wife's funeral led to infection.
+There is some truth to the fact that stressors such as a death or traumatic event can impact the ability of our bodyax19s immune system to fight off infection.”n> n> Dr. Campbell to SmartHER News when asked if being exposed to so many people at his wife's funeral led to infection.
 Pres.
 Bush shook hands Sat, w/an est. 2,500 ppl.
 (Chicago Tribune)."
   card_citation: ''
 card_4:
-  card_text: "> “Interestingly there is good data that supports the fact that when one spouse from a long time married couple diesa\x14such as the Bushesa\x14the other spouse often suffers a major health incident in quick fashiona\x14its almost as if we we hold on for the ones we love, and when they are gone, we follow closely behinda|.my wife and I discussed this tonight in fact.”\n> \n> Dr. Campbell to SmartHER News"
+  card_text: "> “Interestingly there is good data that supports the fact that when one spouse from a long time married couple diesax14such as the Bushesax14the other spouse often suffers a major health incident in quick fashionax14its almost as if we we hold on for the ones we love, and when they are gone, we follow closely behinda|.my wife and I discussed this tonight in fact.”n> n> Dr. Campbell to SmartHER News"
   card_citation: ''
 card_10:
   card_text: >-